-Dominant Seventh chords are a staple of Blues and Jazz music but also feature in other genres such as Latin, Bluegrass and Pop.
+Dominant Seventh chords are a staple of Blues and Jazz music, but are also featured in other genres such as Latin, Bluegrass and Pop.
 They have a unique energy about them combined with a tension created by the tritone within them.
-To create a Dominant Seventh chord, you add a Minor Seventh to the root of a Major Triad.
+To create a dominant seventh chord, you add a minor seventh to the root of a major triad (major minor seventh chord).
 In the key of C, in root position, the chord would consist of C, E, G and B flat.
 For this chord, you will often see it written on sheet music and lead sheets as C7, occasionally Cdom7.

 Minor/major seventh chords